-- School counselors will coordinate informational events with college admission representatives, military recruitment, and job fairs. - School counselors will conduct senior review meetings to review student transcripts, college/career plan and graduation track. - School counselors will provide students with information and recruitment for vocational training. - School counselors will assist students in completing employability profile. - School counselors will write letters of recommendation for college admission and scholarships. - School counselors provide students with assistance for completion of the college application process and FASFA.
+- School counselors will coordinate informational events with college admission representatives, military recruitment, and job fairs. - School Counselors will create and maintain a scholarship bulletin - School counselors will conduct senior review meetings to review student transcripts, college/career plan and graduation track. - School counselors will provide students with information and recruitment for vocational training. - School counselors will write letters of recommendation for college admission and scholarships. - School counselors provide students with assistance for completion of the college application process and FASFA.

-• School counselors will conduct senior exit interviews where they will document student's post-secondary plans.
+School counselors will conduct senior exit interviews where they will document student's post-secondary plans.